 But science suggests it doesn’t work very well.

-A 2002 study by Allison Harvey and Suzanna Payne at Berkeley University tested mental distraction techniques on 41 people with insomnia.
+A 2002 study by Allison Harvey and Suzanna Payne at the University of Oxford tested mental distraction techniques on 41 people with insomnia.
 Researchers split them into three groups.
 One group received no instructions.
 Another group was told to distract themselves from thoughts and worries any way they wanted.
-The third group was asked to imagine calming, engaging scenes – like a beach, a waterfall, or a relaxing vacation.
+The third group was asked to imagine calming, engaging scenes – like a beach, a waterfall or a relaxing vacation.

 The results?
 Those who used vivid imagery fell asleep about 20 minutes faster than on nights when they didn’t use the technique.
 They also rated their worries as less distressing.
 The other two groups showed no significant improvement.